kimchi-project/ginger/docs/API.md

        * use%: Percentage of the filesystem used
        * used: Amount of space used in filesystem
-       * size:  Total size of the filesystem
+       * size:  Total size of the filesystem in KBs
        * mounted_on: Mount point of the filesystem
-       * avail : Total space available on the filesystem
+       * avail : Total space available on the filesystem in KBs
        * filesystem : Name of the filesystem.
        * type : Filesystem type.